topdna/s5cmd/README.md

 src <= dst  |  src == dst  |  ❌

 ###### Hash only
 With `--hash-only` flag, it's possible to use the strategy that would only compare file sizes and hashes.
-Source treated as **source of truth** and any difference in sizes or hashes would cause `s5cmd` to copy source object to destination.
-Multipart upload will always sync the file.
+Source is treated as **source of truth** and any difference in sizes or hashes will cause s5cmd to copy the source object to destination.
+Files uploaded via multipart upload will always be synced.

 The hash can be stored remotely or calculated locally.
-If `s5cmd` calculate the hash from a local file, it performs many operations.
-To perform these operations in parallel and quickly, the `sync` uses the `numworkers` flag.
+If s5cmd calculates the hash from a local file, it performs many operations.
+To perform these operations in parallel and quickly, the sync uses the `numworkers` flag.
 As many `numworkers` are specified, as many threads will be created to calculate the hash.

 hash        |  size        |  should sync
 ------------|--------------|-------------